tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 It was Eddie and then committee leader Jo Jones who heard it from her own lips.

-"I can feel it," she screamed.
+"I can still feel it," she screamed.
 "Oh God.
 Jo.
 It's so scared!"

 "What is," Jo demanded.
 Eddie said the two were nearly shouting by this time because Leslie was howling and spitting, crying about the pain.